ilkerarslan/NovaML.jl/README.md

 ### Ensemble

 - `BaggingClassifier`: A meta-estimator that fits base classifiers on random subsets of the original dataset and aggregates their predictions to form a final prediction.
+- `GradientBoostingClassifier`: An ensemble method that builds an additive model in a forward stage-wise fashion, allowing for the optimization of arbitrary differentiable loss functions.
+It uses decision trees as base learners and combines them to create a strong predictive model.
 - `RandomForestClassifier`: An ensemble learning method that constructs multiple decision trees during training and outputs the class that is the mode of the classes of the individual trees.
 - `VotingClassifier`: A classifier that combines multiple machine learning classifiers and uses a majority vote or the average predicted probabilities to predict the class labels.